 We are committed to maintaining and monitoring the accessibility of this website.
-Our training for content authors includes a strong focus on creating accessible content as standard.
 We have created a library of guidelines for content authors and managers on the topics of creating accessible documents, publications and web content.
 We also provide continuous support in how to create accessible content to web authors and content managers.

-In addition, web authors and content managers as well as members of the web team attended a course in Writing for the Web.
+In addition, web authors and content managers as well as members of the web team attended training in Writing for the Web.

 A workflow process in our Web CMS allows us to monitor content for accessibility issues so that they can be resolved.
-We routinely monitor the web site and track any issues encountered in a dedicated CRM system.
-We seek input from our customers with a view to improving the web site and discovering any issues encountered.
+We monitor the web site and track any issues encountered.
 A form at the bottom of every page on the web site allows you to submit any issues or feedback.
-We review these on a daily basis, tracking any issues in our dedicated CRM system so that they can be resolved.
+We review these on a daily basis, tracking any issues so that they can be resolved.

 - Skip links to bypass navigation menus